Viasat Internet in Illinois at a Glance

 Viasat Satellite Internet in Illinois

 Viasat provides satellite internet service across Illinois using its advanced ViaSat-2 and ViaSat-3 satellite constellation.
 Unlike cable or fiber providers that require physical infrastructure running to each home, Viasat beams internet directly from orbit to a small dish installed on your roof.
 This makes it available virtually everywhere in Illinois, from the flat prairies and farmland stretching south from the Chicago metropolitan area.
-Downstate Illinois, far from Chicago's broadband-rich environment, faces rural connectivity challenges similar to neighboring Iowa and Missouri, and Viasat fills that critical gap by delivering broadband speeds without needing a single mile of cable or fiber.
+Downstate Illinois, far from Chicago's broadband-rich environment, faces rural connectivity challenges similar to neighboring Iowa and Missouri.
+Viasat fills that critical gap by delivering broadband speeds without needing a single mile of cable or fiber.

 Viasat has invested heavily in its next-generation satellite fleet, with the ViaSat-3 constellation delivering significantly more capacity than previous generations.
 For Illinois residents, this means faster speeds and more consistent performance, particularly with the new Unleashed plan lineup.
 These contract-free plans offer unlimited data, a major shift from Viasat's earlier offerings that had priority data thresholds.
-Illinois has one of the starkest urban-rural broadband divides in the Midwest, with Chicago ranking among the best-connected cities while downstate towns struggle, which makes Viasat's expanding capacity especially impactful here.
+Illinois has one of the starkest urban-rural broadband divides in the Midwest, with Chicago ranking among the best-connected cities.
+While downstate towns struggle, which makes Viasat's expanding capacity especially impactful here.

 Viasat Internet Plans in Illinois